Frequently Asked Questions About Filing for Benefits and Inquiries

 - Are there reasons that I might not be able to complete my application for unemployment benefits solely online?

 - Most claimants will be able to complete their application online.
 There are certain situations that require additional

-information that we cannot collect via the Internet application at this time.
+information that we cannot collect via the online application at this time.
 If

 A few examples include: